 Traditional window cleaning with soap and water cannot correct problems caused by hard water damage, etching or scratches.
 Instead, chemical and mechanical polishing by trained glass restoration experts is required.

 Professional glass restoration can extend the service life of exterior glass by correcting existing problems, preventing damage from accumulating and avoiding more extensive repair or replacement costs in the future.
 In addition, restoration is often more cost-effective than replacing the glass.

 Along with restoring exterior glass, window frames should also get some attention.
 Commercial metal window frames are typically constructed out of aluminum, or in some cases steel, and are available in a variety of finishes.
 The most common finish is anodized aluminum.
 Anodizing can produce a variety of of colors with the most popular being clear, black and bronze.

-For example, restoration experts from Mid America Metals recently upgraded a St. Louis facility by performing comprehensive window maintenance services that included glass and window frame services.
+For example, restoration experts from Mid America Specialty Services recently upgraded a St. Louis facility by performing comprehensive window maintenance services that included glass and window frame services.